refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 ## Elastic scaling on cloud

 [slurm doc on cloud bursting](https://slurm.schedmd.com/elastic_computing.html). seems already having some support for hybrid hpc scheme

+[post](https://bugs.schedmd.com/show_bug.cgi?id=4039) slurmctld will check the boottime to make sure resume works, use `-b` for slurmd local test on elastic feature of slurm.

+Nodename should always be consistent with local hostname for newly provisioned machine.

 ### AWS